Bertha (tunnel boring machine)

 In December 2015, WSDOT had estimated that the tunnel would be completed and open to traffic in early 2018.
 The estimate was revised in July 2016 to open in early 2019 with an estimated $223 million in cost overruns stemming from the two-year delay.
-Tunnel boring was completed on April 4, 2017, the final disassembled pieces of the boring machine were removed in August 2017, and the finished tunnel opened to traffic on February 4, 2019.
+Tunnel boring was completed on April 4, 2017, with Bertha's cutterhead breaking through into a disassembly vault at the tunnel's north portal in South Lake Union.
+The final disassembled pieces of the boring machine were removed in August 2017, and the finished tunnel opened to traffic on February 4, 2019.
 Bertha's components were not reusable and were scrapped.

 Name

 The name Bertha, after Seattle's first female mayor, Bertha Knight Landes, was chosen by a panel (that included the Governor and Transportation Secretary) from 150 submissions from kindergarten through 12th graders, who were asked to submit female names with Washington state heritage.
 The winning entry, which was submitted by two elementary schools in Poulsbo and Hoquiam, was selected in December 2012.

 Some media have also referred to the machine as "Big Bertha".

 In March 2016, regional transit agency Sound Transit decided to drop names for its own tunnel boring machines, used for smaller light rail tunnels, citing unwanted association and confusion with Bertha, especially the machine "Brenda" used on the Northgate Link Extension and University Link Tunnel.